GrzegorzKrug/TwitterAnalyzer/README.md

 Application for analyzing and processing text information in tweets using Machine learning techniques.

+## Install Package in editable state
+Download files.
+Excecute command in root of project to install it from `setup.py`.
+`pip install -e .` or
+`pip3 install -e .`

 ## Application Status (Current plan, can be change any time)

 #### API (4 / 7)